bpfingston/resty/README.md

   - As a user, I want to enter the REST Method and URL to an API
   - As a user, I want to see a summary of my request as well as results returned from an API request in my browser in a readable format

+Phase 3: Component Lifecycle / useEffect() Hook

+- In phase 3, we will be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service GET requests.The following user stories detail the major functionality for this phase of the project.
+  - As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it’s data
+  - As a user, I want to see the results returned from an API request in my browser in a readable format

 CodeSandbox URL: [Click Me](https://enus1.csb.app/)

 UML Phase 1: